 - 1 tablespoon chopped fresh tarragon, or 1 teaspoon dried

 - 40 cloves garlic, unpeeled

-- 2. Cover the bottom of a heavy 6-quart casserole with a mixture of the celery and onions, add the parsley and tarragon, and lay the chicken pieces on top.
-Pour the vermouth over the top, sprinkle with salt and pepper, add a dash or two of nutmeg, and tuck the garlic cloves around and between the chicken pieces.
-Cover the top of the casserole tight with aluminum foil and then the lid (this creates an air-tight seal so the steam won’t escape).
-Bake in a 375°F oven for 1 1/2 hours, without removing the cover.
+- 2. Pour the oil in a shallow dish, add the chicken pieces, and turn to coat.
+Cover the bottom of a heavy 6-quart casserole with the celery and onions.
+Top with the parsley and tarragon, and then place the chicken pieces on the herbs.
+Pour the vermouth over the chicken, sprinkle everything with salt and pepper, add a dash or two of nutmeg, and tuck the garlic cloves around and between the chicken pieces.
+Tightly cover the casserole with aluminum foil and then the lid.
+(This may seem excessive, but it creates an airtight seal so the steam won’t escape.)
+Bake for 1 1/2 hours, without removing the cover.

-- 3. Serve the chicken, pan juices, and whole garlic cloves with thin slices of heated French bread or toast.
+- 3. Serve the chicken, pan juices, and whole garlic cloves with the bread or toast.
 The garlic should be squeezed from the root end of its papery husk onto the bread or toast, spread like butter, and eaten with the chicken.